ritu1337/anti-scamaz/README.md

 ![](http://i.imgur.com/DXhSHGr.png)

 #### How it works
 As soon as you open an imgur link, the anti-scamaz chrome extension sends the imgur link to the server.
-The server application opens and analyzes every frame (regardless of the image format) and sends the results back to chrome.
+The server application opens and analyzes every frame (regardless of the image format) and sends the results back to Chrome.
 It detects animated images 100% of the time.

 #### Privacy
 - Request to the API server is sent over a secure https connection.